College football kicks off in late August, with Week Zero games between Arizona and Hawaii and an intrastate matchup between Miami and Florida.

 Most sportsbooks list the defending champion Alabama Crimson Tide as the front-runners for the 2021-22 CFP National Championship.
 Others put them second, behind perennial power Clemson, which has advanced to four of the last six championship games, winning twice.

 Over the past couple years, a few darkhorse programs have emerged that bettors have backed in hopes of Clemson and/or Alabama tripping over themselves.

 Georgia is one of those teams, which heads into the 2021 season a few years removed from an appearance in the national title game, and no college football season could go without hype surrounding Ohio State and Michigan, two storied programs with fan bases that, in recent history, have had disappointing ends to seasons after lofty expectations.

 Who knows, though?
 Perhaps this year belongs to the Big Ten.

 How the College Football Playoff field is set

 A 13-person College Football Playoff committee determines which programs earn spots in the four-team playoff field.

 Beginning just after the midway point of the regular season, the CFP releases weekly Top 25 rankings.
 Once the season concludes, a final ranking will paint the picture of the playoffs.

-The top four teams will advance to the playoff and will play at either the Fiesta Bowl in Arizona or the Peach Bowl in Atlanta.
+The top four teams will advance to the playoff and will play at either the Cotton Bowl in Dallas, TX, or the Orange Bowl in Miami Gardens, FL.
 These semifinal games will take place Dec.
-28, and winners will advance to the Jan.
-13 national championship in New Orleans.
+31, and winners will advance to the Jan.
+10 national championship in Indianapolis.